-The best airline to travel Hawaii in First Class from the East Coast is Air Canada as they offer a magnificent International Business Class suite from Toronto on a seasonal service to Hawaii.
-From the West Coast to Hawaii, you almost always do best flying Hawaiian airlines who offer their lie-flat seats on routes including those from Los Angeles LAX, San Fransisco, and Seattle.
+The best airline to travel to Hawaii in First Class from the East Coast is Air Canada.
+They offer a magnificent International Business Class suite from Toronto on a seasonal service to Hawaii.
+From the West Coast to Hawaii, you almost always do best flying Hawaiian airlines who offer their lie-flat seats on routes, including those from Los Angeles, LAX, San Fransisco, and Seattle.
 Hawaiian has retrofitted its A330s with first-class seats incorporating fully lie-flat seating and direct aisle access but remember to avoid their Boeing 767s.
-From New York or Washington, the best choice has to be United in its BusinessFirst with fully lie-flat seats as long as it’s on their 767-400ER.
+The best choice from New York or Washington has to be United in its BusinessFirst with fully lie-flat seats as long as it’s on their 767-400ER.

-American also flies excellent lie-flat seats out of DFW (Dallas) to either HNL or OGG (Maui) so is the top choice out of Dallas and also has some lie-flat flights out of Phoenix and LAX if you pick the right flights.
+American also flies excellent lie-flat seats out of DFW (Dallas) to either HNL or OGG (Maui), so it is the top choice out of Dallas and also has some lie-flat flights out of Phoenix and LAX if you pick the right flights.

 If you are flying to Hawaii from outside North America, pick ANA if you can.
 They have real international First CLass on their planes from Japan and also the best airport lounge at Honolulu airport.

 If you want to know where to stay, we think the Four Seasons hotels in Hawaii are the best.